-FOSR1015 Basic Nutrition and Food Safety Training 42.0 Hours This course will explore the fundamentals of nutrition and best practices for safe food handling.
-Students will learn the basic concepts of diet and disease prevention for a healthy lifestyle including cultural and religious restrictions.
-They will learn the requirements for a national food service handler's competency and explore the different roles and responsibilities of government, employers and employees in relation to safe food handling.
+FOSR1015 Basic Nutrition and Food Safety Training 42.0 Hours

+In this course, students explore the fundamentals of nutrition and best practices for safe food handling.
+Students learn the basic concepts of diet and disease prevention for a healthy lifestyle including cultural and religious restrictions.
+The requirements for a national food service handler's competency and the different roles and responsibilities of government, employers and employees in relation to safe food handling are explored.

-FOSR1016 Basic Cooking Techniques and Product Knowledge 70.0 Hours This practical course enables students to utilize basic professional culinary techniques while applying principles of sustainability.
-The focus of the course will be on the knowledge, skills and behaviours of a professional cook with an emphasis on sanitation and workflow processes in a kitchen.
+FOSR1016 Basic Cooking Techniques and Product Knowledge 70.0 Hours In this practical course, students utilize basic professional culinary techniques while applying principles of sustainability.
+Focus is placed on the knowledge, skills and behaviours of a professional cook with an emphasis on sanitation and workflow processes in a kitchen.